LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 elif month == "April" or month == "June" or month == "September" or month == "November":
     print("There are 30 days in",month + ".")
 elif month == "February":
-    print("There are 28 days in",month +", or 29 days on a leap year.")
+    print("There are 28 days in February, or 29 days on a leap year.")

-**_This is a very long and drawn out way to write this code, I need to practice with lists!!_**
+**_While this code ulitmately gets the job done, it is a very long and drawn out way to write it!
+I need to practice with lists!!_**

 ### Prompts